A List of Advent Symbols: 5 Decorations, Traditions and More

 3) One of the traditional Advent Symbols is the Advent Candles

-Traditionally, there are three purple, one pink or rose-coloured and white candles.
+Traditionally, there are three purple advent candles, one pink or rose-coloured candle, and one white candle.

 The pink candle represents joy and happiness.
 This candle gets lit on the 4th Sunday of Advent.